Karyn White: Career

 Her next album was Make Him Do Right in 1994.
 The album did not sell well, although she did chart with the singles "Hungah" and the Babyface-penned "Can I Stay With You", which became her final U.S. R&B Top 10 hit in early 1995.
 "I'd Rather Be Alone", her last chart single to date, peaked at No. 50 on the same chart later that year.
 In 1995, White appeared with Mary J. Blige, Monica and others for the single "Freedom (Theme from Panther)" for the soundtrack to the Melvin Van Peebles film of the same name.

 White left Warner Bros.
 Records in 1999, and dropped out of the music public eye for many years to start a family.

 In 2006, she recorded a new album, titled Sista Sista; which was slated for release in 2006, but was shelved.
 Two tracks, "All I Do" and "Disconnected", were later released on the best of compilation album, Superwoman: The Best of Karyn White.
 She was also slated to appear on the Soul Train Music Awards in 2009 as a tribute to Babyface Edmonds.
 However, this performance was canceled when Edmonds and Reid withdrew from the Soul Train ceremony, declining the honor.
 In 2011, she was slated to have shot a pilot for a reality series with R&B singers Shanice and Debelah Morgan.

 White released her first album after a seventeen-year break, Carpe Diem, in March 2012.
 The album featured the singles "Sista, Sista" and "Unbreakable," both of which received music videos.

 In 2017, White landed a recurring role on the BET Centric television series Beauty and the Baller as trophy wife Kym Banks.
 She also returned with new music and her first feature film role, in Gale and the Storm directed by Derrick Muhammad.
 The soundtrack for the film was released on September 4 and included her latest single "Blind Man Walking".
 The film made its premiere on October 12, 2017.

 She earned a 2017 UB Honors nomination for the Gale and the Storm soundtrack in the "Best Independent R&B Album Release" category.

 Personal life

 White married Terry Lewis in 1992 and together they had a daughter, Ashley Nicole, and adopted their son Brandon.
 Lewis brought to the marriage his children Trey and Chloe.
 The couple eventually divorced in 1999.
 White was later married to producer/musician Bobby G from 2007–09.
 She then started a relationship with musician Al B. Sure! in 2012.

-White resides in Rocklin, California, a suburb of Sacramento, and runs a successful interior design and real estate business.
+White resided in Rocklin, California, a suburb of Sacramento, and ran a successful interior design and real estate business.